sudheeshe/TFOD_1_Custom_Instance_Segmenation_Template/README.md

 - Create a new folder named `custom_training` on `/research` folder

 - Now we need to config file to train the mask-rcnn model
-- If we check `research/object_detection/samples/configs` path we can see multiple configuration files for all the models which are available in TFOD 1.x
+- If we check `research/object_detection/samples/configs` path we can see multiple configuration files for all the models which are available in TFOD 1.x model garden.
+- In my case I'm using `mask_rcnn_inception_v2_coco` model for instance segmentation.
 - We need to copy `mask_rcnn_inception_v2_coco` file and paste in `custom_training` folder which we created previously.
 - And rename to a smaller name `eg: custom_config`